bitflipsoftware/xlripper/readme.md

 1) Native Go implementation, no cgo.
 2) As Fast as Possible
 3) Optionally optimize for lower memory overhead once #2 has been acheived.

+## Installation

+This is a Go library, there is no main function.
+To use this library in your own application:

+`go get -u github.com/bitflip-software/xlsx`